CACI-IMG/ForecasterDocs/user-guide/Data/Data-Rows-Columns.md

 This will then display a dialog in which it is possible to:
 -	Change its data type, by selecting a new type from the data type drop down list.
-The system will attempt to convert the data format, however, if you continually toggle through different data types, there will be a loss of detail, e.g. going from double to integer and back to double will lose the decimal point detail
+Forecaster will try to convert the data to the new format you've just specified.
+However, it's worth noting that in some cases there may well be a loss of detail.
+For instance when going from double to integer you'll lose the fractional part (for example 3.5 would be replaced by 3).

 -	Change the model column type, i.e. whether a field is an input or target.
 For more details on this, see the Forecasting\Model Columns section.
 -	Add comments about the column

-In addition to the operational details of the column, the system also calculates some summary statistics for numeric columns as shown in the table below.
+As well as providing high level information on the column, Forecaster also calculates some summary statistics for numeric columns as shown in the table below.

 | Statistic | Description                                         |